xiongsiheng/TG-LLM/README.md

 split = dataset['train']  # Multiple splits available: "train", "val", "test"
 ```

+## Accelerate the training with DeepSpeed
+The default training arguments are for a single A800 (GPU memory: 80G).
+If you have multiple GPUs, the training process can be accelerated in a distributed way.
+Here we recommend the library of DeepSpeed [[docs]](https://huggingface.co/docs/peft/en/accelerate/deepspeed).

 ## Contact
 If you have any inquiries, please feel free to raise an issue or reach out to sxiong45@gatech.edu.